 In our study with Sustainable Homes, Breaking the Mould investigated the causes of damp and mould from a sample of stock managed by social landlords.
-It sheds light on how various contributing factors interact to raise or lower the probability – and severity – of mould occurring.
+It sheds the light on how various contributing factors interact to raise or lower the probability – and severity – of mould occurring.

 The research challenges the assumption that resident behaviour change is the key solution for tackling damp and mould in homes and looks into more detail at factors including landlord response, ventilation and occupant density.